"For the Love of Music ...Since 1866"

-Ms. McLaughlin-Heil also performs in several symphony orchestras in the St. Louis area and is the founding director of the Highland Music School in Highland, Illinois.
+Ms. McLaughlin-Heil also performs as a cellist in several symphony orchestras in the St. Louis area and is the founding director of the Highland Music School in Highland, Illinois.
 Ms. McLaughlin-Heil was head cello teacher and assistant conductor at the PIYO Music Festival in Guangzhou, China in the summer of 2017.
-She is the founding director of the Belleville Philharmonic’s Beginning Strings program, frequently performs for weddings and events with the Landolfi String Quartet, and is the founding director of the non-profit Edwardsville Community Symphony, which is a full symphony orchestra that performs summer concerts in the park for the Edwardsville, Illinois community.
-Angelina is very happy to be the new assistant director of music for Lindenwood Belleville University.
+She is the founding director of the Belleville Philharmonic’s Beginning Strings program and is lead teacher for their summer string camp.
+Angelina frequently performs for weddings and events with the Landolfi String Quartet, and is the founding director of the non-profit Edwardsville Community Symphony, which is a professional, union-supported full symphony orchestra that performs free summer concerts in the park for the Edwardsville, Illinois community.